JMiknys/mdpyramid/README.md

 Features

-* Use DP approach instead recursive for better performance
+* Use DP approach rather than recursive for better performance

 Ideas for future extension
 * Most importantly add tests and do checks for edge cases in various components